jamietre/iter8/README.md

 #### groupBy(group)

-Return a sequence of `key-value pairs` (an array with two elements) where each key is a distinct group, and each value is an `Array` of all the elements from the original sequence in that group.
+Return a sequence of *key-value pairs* where each key is a distinct group, and each value is an `Array` of all the elements from the original sequence in that group.

 `group` can be a string, which will use the value of the given property on each element in the sequence, or a `callback` function that should return a value, in which case each distinct return value will be a group.